algovista-collab/QWorld_QEC_QKD_QML/Stabilizer_Codes.md

 ---

 ## Task 3: Constraints on Simultaneous Stabilization
 Not all pairs of operators share simultaneously stabilized states.
+They must commute and if they anti-commute no state can be a +1 eigenstate of both simultaneously.

 * **Case 1: $P_1 = Z_0 Z_1$ and $P_2 = X_0 X_1$**
     * These operators **commute** ($[P_1, P_2] = 0$).